loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 # How to build your LoyJoy Home View

-Are you ready to take your chat experiences to the next level and enable the amazing possibilities of the LoyJoy Home Screen?
-Great.
-You are in the right place!
+Are you ready to take your chat experiences to the next level and discover the possibilities of the LoyJoy Home Screen?
+Great - You are in the right place!

 <p align="center">
   <img src="home_view.png" alt="Home View" title="Home View" width="300"/>